 - We support children and young people's development, learning and behaviour at school.

-How we become involved
+How we get involved

 - Your child's school already has a system for monitoring and reviewing the progress of all children and young people.

 - Each school has a named (or 'Link') Educational Psychologist who visits the school regularly.
-During these visits school staff may discuss any general concerns or issues they have.
+During these visits, school staff may discuss any general concerns or issues they have.

 How to access the service

-If you still have concerns after this, contact us directly via our School Allocation List.
+If you still have concerns after this, contact us directly via our school allocation list.

 What happens next

-The purpose of this meeting is to:
+This meeting is to:

 - find out how things have been recently